wilkru-7/M7011E/readme.md

 # Welcome
-## Here follows simple instructions to run our projet, for more detail see "M7011E Repord.pdf"
+## Here follows simple instructions to run our project, for more detail see "M7011E Report.pdf"

 # Steps to build and run the project